Guardians (2017 film): Literature

 Prior to the release of the film, a prequel comic was freely distributed at Comic Con Russia in 2016, titled Guardians: Book 1 and containing the story Guardians: The Broken Curtain and lacking any author credits.
 The comic depicts the Guardians trying to stop a supervillain named "Manowar" from assassinating the Soviet leader Leonid Brezhnev.
 Despite several thousand copies of the comic being published and distributed in promotion of the film, suggesting an official release, Andreasyan later claimed via Twitter that the comic was a non-canon fan release.
 Instead, Andreasyan officially sanction another prequel comic book, which was later published, titled Guardians: A Comic of the New Superhero Universe.
 Both comics were negatively received by critics, who found the story, the dialogue, and especially the artwork to be sub-par.

 A tie-in prose novel titled Guardians: The Reflection was published as well.
 Written by multiple authors, it contained several separate stories focusing on the main characters of the film.

+Video games

 An iOS game titled Guardians - Defence of Justice was released, in which players fight off hordes of attacking enemies.